 Travel to a couple of Atlassian Summits and you might arrive at this simplest truth: Behind-the-scenes conversations are more enlightening here than the official program.
 What added value do Summits bring to an “average” project manager or Jira admin?
 How different is Atlassian Summit Europe from the U.S. edition?
-What to expect in Las Vegas in 2019 and in Barcelona in 2020?
+What to expect in Las Vegas in 2020 and further into the future?

 Upcoming & recent Summits